-99% of self-employed people don’t need full-strength accounting software.
-And that’s who QuickBooks Self-Employed is designed for.
+The vast majority of freelancers and independent contractors don’t need fancy accounting software.
+And that’s exactly who QuickBooks Self-Employed is designed for.

-Lots of people get QuickBooks Self-Employed and QuickBooks Online confused.
-That’s a real shame because, despite their similar names (and the fact that they’re both online), QBSE is a separate product with completely different capabilities.
+Lots of people get QuickBooks Online and QuickBooks Self-Employed confused.
+That’s a real shame because, despite their similar names and the fact that they’re both made by Intuit, QuickBooks Self-Employed is a separate product with completely different capabilities.

 QuickBooks Online (QBO)

 In a nutshell, QBO is an all-purpose general ledger accounting system for small businesses.

-What this means is that QBO is powerful and versatile enough to handle the full range of accounting functions most small businesses need.
-This includes basic tasks like bookkeeping, banking, and customer billing/invoicing to harder tasks like A/P and A/R, inventory management, and financial reporting.
+What this means is that QBO is powerful and versatile enough to handle the full range of accounting functions that most small businesses need.
+This includes basic tasks like bookkeeping, banking, and invoicing to more complex tasks like A/P and A/R management, inventory and COGS accounting, and advanced financial reporting.

 Last but not least, QBO comes in four different versions: Simple Start, Essentials, Plus, and Advanced.
-As a result, small businesses can choose whichever version of QBO suits their needs right now, then upgrade later if they want.
+As a result, small businesses can choose whichever version of QBO suits their needs now, and then upgrade later if they want.

 To learn more about the QBO lineup, click here: QuickBooks Online.